emerald-dao/5-multisign/README.md

 # ⚔️ Side Quests

-> 🏃 More challenges coming soon...
+> 🏃 Head to your next challenge [here](https://academy.ecdao.org/challenges/groups).

 > 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!